cs481-ekh/s21-team-soil/mysql_dependencies.md

     - Run the following command to create a database for the project(include semicolon): CREATE DATABASE soil_dev;
     - You can check the database was created with the command: SHOW DATABASES;
     - Now create a designated user that Django will use when interacting with the MySQL server.
-Run the following two commands in order
+    - Run the following two commands in order.
     - CREATE USER 'django_priv'@'%' IDENTIFIED WITH mysql_native_password BY '2468';
     - GRANT ALL ON soil_dev.* TO 'django_priv'@'%';
     - FLUSH PRIVILEGES;